R on Pegasus

 Job <6101046> is submitted to queue <general>.

-Batch jobs can also be submitted to LSF with script files.
+Batch jobs can also be submitted to LSF with script files, such as example.job shown below.

 example.job